The Walt Disney Company France

-The Walt Disney Company France (La Société Walt Disney), formerly Buena Vista International France, is one of The Walt Disney Company's international divisions and also European divisions.
-It is headquartered in Paris, Strasbourg, Île-de-France.
+The Walt Disney Company France (La Société Walt Disney), formerly Walt Disney Mickey Mouse, S.A. and Walt Disney Productions France, is one of The Walt Disney Company's international divisions and also European divisions.
+It is headquartered in Paris, Île-de-France.

 The Walt Disney Company France is in charge of all Disney's brands and productions in France.
-The company also owns and operates French versions of Disney television channel and the Disneynature film unit.
+The company also owns and operates French versions of Disney television channels and the Disneynature film unit.
 The Walt Disney Company France also co-produces content with other French media companies.